Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: -Robust Bayesian Learning

 To compute the influence function we consider parametric ensembling distributions $q_{\phi}(\theta)$ defined by the parameter vector $\phi\in\Phi\subseteq\mathbb{R}^d$.
 We denote the robust $m$-free energy (\ref{eq:proposed_obj}) evaluated using the empirical distribution (\ref{contaminated}) as

 and its minimizer as

 The influence function is then defined as the derivative

-Accordingly, the influence function measures the extent to which the minimizer $\phi^{m*}_t(\gamma)$ changes for an infinitesimal perturbation of the dataset. \begin{thm} The influence function of the robust $m$-free energy objective (\ref{PAC-t contaminated}) is
+Accordingly, the influence function measures the extent to which the minimizer $\phi^{m*}_t(\gamma)$ changes for an infinitesimal perturbation of the data set. \begin{thm} The influence function of the robust $m$-free energy objective (\ref{PAC-t contaminated}) is

 where

 and

 \end{thm} Theorem \ref{IF_th} quantifies the impact of the data point $z$ through the contamination dependent term $\pdv{}{\phi}\hat{\mathcal{R}}^m_t(q_{\phi},z)$.
 We study the magnitude of this term to illustrate the enhanced robustness deriving from the proposed robust $m$-free energy objective.
 For ease of tractability, we consider the limit $m\to \infty$.
 In this case, the contamination dependent term can be expressed as